DalatCoder/nghien-cuu-khoa-hoc/README.md

 - More data is better: more data => Best results
 - Don't pursue a bad solution: reevalute, fix or quit

+### 2.1: Asking the right question
+- Deine scope (including data sources)
+- Define target performance
+- Define context for usage
+- Define how solution will be created

+> Use the Machine learning workflow to process and transform Pima Indian data to create a prediction model.
+This model must predict which people are likely to develop diabetes with 70% or greater accuracy.

 # Foundations of PyTorch

 ## 1. Getting started with Pytorch for machine learning